Fuzzy Classification Aggregation: Results

 It is easy to see that $\boldsymbol{c}^{x_1}_{j2}=\boldsymbol{c}^{x_2}_{j1}$ for all $i=1,\ldots,n$.
 Thus we obtain that $h^1\left(\boldsymbol{c}^{x_2}_{11}-\frac{1}{2},\ldots,\boldsymbol{c}^{x_2}_{n1}-\frac{1}{2}\right)=h^2(\boldsymbol{c}^{x_2}_{11}-\frac{1}{2},\ldots,\boldsymbol{c}^{x_2}_{n1}-\frac{1}{2})$, concluding our proof.

-\end{proof} Despite its technical flavor, Theorem \ref{m=2ZU} has as a particular case the class of Weighted Arithmetic Means, and also any other power mean with an odd exponent.\footnote{A power mean with an odd exponent is a function $f:\mathbb{R}^n\rightarrow\mathbb{R}$ such that $f(x_1,\ldots,x_n)=(\frac{1}{n}\sum_{i=1}^{n}x_i^m)^{\frac{1}{m}}$ where $m$ is an odd number.} Proposition $1$ of \citet{cailloux2023classification} is a particular case of Theorem \ref{m=2ZU}, where condition~\ref{odd} is implied by the complementary condition of their result.
+\end{proof} Despite its technical flavour, Proposition~\ref{m=2ZU} has as a particular case the class of Weighted Arithmetic Means, and also any other power mean with an odd exponent.\footnote{A power mean with an odd exponent is a function $f:\mathbb{R}^n\rightarrow\mathbb{R}$ such that $f(x_1,\ldots,x_n)=(\frac{1}{n}\sum_{i=1}^{n}x_i^m)^{\frac{1}{m}}$ where $m$ is an odd number.} Proposition $1$ of \citet{cailloux2023classification} is a particular case of Proposition~\ref{m=2ZU}, where condition~\ref{odd} is implied by the complementary condition of their result.